 Beef steaks are taken from the hindquarters of a cow.
 It is usually sliced perpendicular to the muscle fibers and might include the bone.

-- Rib eye steak comes from the rib section and spans from ribs six through twelve.
-It contains the longissimus dorsi, complexus, and spinalis muscles.
+- Ribeye Steak comes from the rib section and spans from ribs six through twelve.
 Usually, the bone is removed from the rib eye steak.

-- T-bone steaks come from the short loin and includes a “T-shaped” bone surrounded by meat.
+- T-Bone Steaks come from the short loin and include a “T-shaped” bone surrounded by meat.

-- Filet mignon is steak cut from the tenderloin.
+- Filet Mignon is a steak cut from the tenderloin.

-- Kansas City beef strip steak comes from the short loin.
+- Kansas City Beef Strip Steaks comes from the short loin.

 Hamburgers are a type of ground beef patty that is usually placed on a bun with vegetables and condiments.

-- Hamburgers with mix-in ingredients has been a recent trend that consumers love.
-We offer these options: Sweet Vidalia Onion Steakburgers and Cheddar and Bacon Steakburgers.
+- Hamburgers with mix-in ingredients have been a recent trend that consumers love.
+We offer several of these options.

 Cuts of brisket: